JensPiegsa/docker-cheat-sheet/README.md

 ## Dockerfile

 * use `ENTRYPOINT` and `CMD` directives together to make container usage more convenient
-* combine consecutive `RUN` directives with `&&` to reduce the costs of a build and to avoid caching of e.g. `apt-get update`
+* combine consecutive `RUN` directives with `&&` to reduce the costs of a build and to avoid caching of instructions like `apt-get update`
 * use `EXPOSE` to document all needed ports

 # Additional Material